Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Heavy rainfall in the summer (December-March) can lead to localized flooding.
 This might cause traffic disruptions and affect public transit timetables.
 Monitor local weather forecasts.

-Heavy rainfall during the summer months (December-March) can lead to localized flooding.
+Heavy rainfall in the summer (December-March) may result in localized flooding.
 This might cause traffic disruptions and affect public transport schedules.
-Monitor local weather forecasts.
+Follow the local weather reports.

 High humidity persists year-round, especially during summer.
-This makes the temperatures feel warmer than they are and attention to hydration.
+This results in the temperatures feel warmer than they are and attention to hydration.

 Hot, rainy summer & Carnival.
 Local prices higher.